paulkarpenko/us-code-ui/uscode/title-20-education/chapter-25a-overseas-defense-dependents-education.md

 (5) have authority to arrange for inservice and other training programs for employees in the defense dependents’ education system, and

-(6) perform such other functions as may be required or delegated by the Secretary of Defense or the Assistant Secretary of Defense designated under subsection (a) of this section.
+(6) perform such other functions as may be required or delegated by the Secretary of Defense or the Assistant Secretary of Defense designated under subsection (a).

 **(d) Establishment of regional or area offices; reports to Congress on reorganizations; authorized number of civilian employees**